-A barrier to the uptake of evidence-informed apps is that not all apps are available to the public, or prominently displayed, via commercial app stores [22,24].
-Therefore, fewer people may benefit from the high-quality tools available.
-Evidence-informed apps tend to be promoted within community or health care settings (often targeting a specific geographic region or country) or on curated health app portals.
-These portals are websites that present a list of selected health apps [28].
-Health app portals can be government funded, such as the UK NHS's Apps Library or PHE's One You Apps portal, or curated by private organizations, such as App Script by IQVIA in the United States, the United Kingdom, and the United Arab Emirates; the MyHealthApps by PatientView's in Europe and the United Kingdom; or ORCHA Health in the United Kingdom.
-These organizations can lend credibility to and have the potential to promote the uptake of selected health apps [29] by providing a list of safe; evidence-informed; tested; and, where possible, clinically effective health apps for the general public to choose from.
+A barrier to the uptake of evidence-informed apps is that not all apps are available to the public, or prominently displayed, via commercial app stores [22, 24].
+Therefore, fewer people may benefit from available high-quality tools.
+Evidence-informed apps tend to be promoted within community or health care settings (often targeting a specific geographic region/country), or on curated health app 'portals'.
+These portals are websites presenting a list of selected health apps [28].
+Health app portals can be government-funded, such as the UK National Health Service's 'Apps Library' or Public Health England's 'One You Apps' portal, or curated by private organisations, such as 'App Script' by IQVIA in the United States, the UK and the United Arab Emirates, the 'MyHealthApps' by PatientView's in Europe and the UK, or 'ORCHA' in the UK.
+These organisations can lend credibility to and have the potential to promote the uptake of selected health apps [29] by providing a list of safe, evidence-informed, tested and, where possible, clinically effective health apps for the general public to choose from.

-Research has focused on the identification of factors that influence the uptake of health apps in commercial app stores.
-There is an urgent need to explore whether the general public would be willing to use curated health app portals, which could improve the uptake of evidence-informed health and well-being apps [18].
-Despite this need, little is known about the views on curated health app portals.
-This study aims to explore potential users' views on factors influencing the uptake of health apps in general and on curated health app portals in particular using think-aloud and interview methodology.
+Research has focused on the identification of factors that influence uptake of health apps in commercial app stores.
+There is an urgent need to explore whether the general public would be willing to use curated health app portals, which could improve the uptake of evidence-informed health and wellbeing apps [18].
+Despite this need, little is known about views on curated health app portals.
+This study aimed to explore potential users' views on factors influencing the uptake of health apps in general, and on curated health app portals in particular, using think aloud and interview methodology.

-Theoretical Framework
+Theoretical framework

-The Capability, Opportunity, Motivation-Behavior (COM-B) model [30] offers a comprehensive framework for understanding behaviors.
-In the context of this study, the behavior of interest is the uptake of health and well-being apps.
-The model proposes that behavior arises because of the interaction of three components: capability (physical and psychological), opportunity (physical and social), and motivation (automatic and reflective).
+The COM-B (Capability, Opportunity, Motivation - Behaviour) model [30] offers a comprehensive framework for understanding behaviour.
+In the context of the current research, the behaviour of interest is the uptake of health and wellbeing apps.
+The model proposes that behaviour arises due to the interaction of three components: capability (physical and psychological), opportunity (physical and social) and motivation (automatic and reflective).
 The Theoretical Domains Framework (TDF) [31], which contains 14 domains that can be mapped onto the components of the COM-B model, was also used.
-Together, the COM-B model and the TDF allow for a detailed analysis of data and identification of key factors influencing uptake in general and on curated health app portals in particular (Figure 1) [18].
+Together, the COM-B model and the TDF allow for a detailed analysis of data and identification of key factors influencing uptake in general and on curated health app portals in particular (Figure 1).